-Have you ever heard of Google’s Local Pack – also referred to as the Map Pack or even the Snack Pack?
-Rather than heard of it, you have probably come across it a lot when searching on Google.
-The Local Pack brings outcomes that are important to your local business’ success - if you know how to use it.
-So enough with the mystery, let’s unpack what this local pack is and how you get into the top three.
+You’ve probably come across Google’s Local Pack (also referred to as the Map Pack or even the Snack Pack), the highlighted three results at the top of Google search results.
+The Local Pack can have a big impact on your locations’ success – if you know how to use it.
+Let’s unpack the local pack, and how you get into the top three.

-But let’s define what Google local pack is.
-You see three company listings when you search in Google for any local company or business operating in a certain area.
-When this occurs, you’ll see three local businesses show up at the top of your search results, strictly under the ads section.
-Additionally, if these companies have reviews from Google users, you will see those reviews as well.
+But first, let’s define what Google local pack is.
+When you search in Google for any local company or business operating in a certain area, you’ll see three local businesses show up at the top of your search results, directly under the ads.
+If these companies have reviews from Google users, you’ll see those reviews as well.

-The Google Local pack appears in almost 30 percent of all first page for organic search results.
-Given the presence of the Google Local Pack on the first SERP (above all organic results), you're probably skipping the organic results since this block gives you all the information you need right now.
+The Google Local pack appears in almost 30% of all searches’ first-page results, above all the other organic results.
 This makes Google Local Pack one of the best traffic-driven solutions for all types of local businesses.

-Google uses a variety of factors in its algorithm to determine what results will be the most helpful for the user.
-Getting into the top three Google Local Pack results can be easy for less competitive markets and very difficult for others.
-The smaller number of nearby competitors - the higher are you chances to get into the Local 3-pack.
+Google’s algorithm uses a variety of factors to determine which search results will be the most helpful for the user.
+Getting into the top three Google Local Pack results can be easy for some markets, and very difficult for others.
+The smaller the number of nearby competitors, the higher the chances of getting into the Local Pack.

-One of the most important things is for you to claim your business listing and verify it as the business owner or representative.
-Google My Business is without a doubt the most impactful tools in Local SEO.
-An active, properly managed GMB presence demonstrates to Google that your location’s photos, reviews, Posts, videos, and other media are the best response to relevant questions from local consumers.
+The first step is claiming and verifying your business.
+Google My Business is without a doubt the most impactful local SEO tool.
+An active, properly managed GMB presence demonstrates to Google that your location’s photos, reviews, posts, videos, and other media are the best response to questions from local consumers.

-No, it’s not enough to just claim your business in Google My Business.
-If you want to stand out in Google’s ranking system, you need to take full advantage of GMB, and fill it in properly.
+Iit’s not enough to just claim your business in Google My Business – if you want to stand out in Google’s ranking system, you’ll need to take full advantage of GMB by giving it the necessary information.
 This will make a difference!
-So, check these off the list.
+So, check the following off your list:

-2. Add photos: Add as many useful images of your business as you can.
-Additionally, it would be useful to add the products and/or services of your business.
+2. Photos: Add as many useful images of your business as you can.
+Additionally, it would be useful to add the products and/or services your business offers.

 3. Verify your locations: Verify your business locations in order to manage how your business information appears across Google, including Search and Maps

-5. Keep NAP consistent: Make sure that you have the correct NAP data (name, address, phone number) , matching your GMB, on your website and other public networks as well.
+5. Keep NAP consistent: Make sure that you have the correct NAP data (name, address, phone number) on your GMB profile, website, and other public networks as well.

 6. Manage your reviews!
 Answer all your reviews, both positive and negative.
-And do it within as soon as possible, since this also affect your ranking.
+And do as quickly as possible, since this will also affect your ranking.
 We usually say that you should answer a review within 24 hours.

 Google lists three factors that it takes into account in Local ranking: relevance, distance, and prominence.
-These factors are combined to help find the best match for your search.
+These factors combine to help find the best match for searches.